Choice Home Warranty Review

 Choice Home Warranty Cost

-Typically there is a $60 service fee for each service call.
+Typically there is a $60 service fee for each service call, similarly to other large companies like Select Home Warranty.
 This fee could be higher depending on your location.
 If on average a homeowner calls for service two times a year, costing $60 for each service call, the average yearly cost for a Basic Plan is $420.
 If the homeowner has the Total Plan the average yearly cost is $540.

 Before any repairs or maintenance the average cost of a service call without a home warranty is over $100.
 If the average homeowner makes two calls a year, that is already $200 before any repairs or maintenance is done to the home appliances or systems.
 The national average cost for a repair to an air conditioning system is $193-311, with the low end being only $53 but on the high end being $932.
 To replace instead of repair an air conditioning system the prices range from $600-$1900 for a national median size home.